glotzerlab/hoomd-blue/sphinx-doc/components.rst

 --------------------

 The `hoomd-component-template`_ repository provides a starting point for your component.
-It includes:

-* CMake scripts to build the component.
+It includes template C++ and Python modules, an example unit test, CMake scripts to build the component, along with pre-commit and GitHub Actions configurations.
-* Template C++ and Python modules.
-* An example unit test.
-* Pre-commit configuration.
-* GitHub Actions configuration.

 .. _hoomd-component-template: https://github.com/glotzerlab/hoomd-component-template